1804

 ARTIST BIOGRAPHY

-Rich-Joseph Facun is an Otomi and Pinoy storyteller, photographer, and bookmaker presently based in the Appalachian Foothills of southeast Ohio.
+Rich-Joseph Facun is an Otomí and Pinoy storyteller, photographer, and bookmaker presently based in the Appalachian Foothills of southeast Ohio.
 His work aims to offer an authentic look into ways in which individual identity is influenced by the economic, geographic, and community norms of a given landscape.
 The exploration of place and cultural identity present themselves as a common denominator in both his life and his photographic endeavors.

 DETAILS

-9 x 11 inch : (23 x 28.2 cm) hardcover with foil stamping
+9 x 11 inch | 23 x 28.2 cm, Hardcover

-Hard Cover, Debossed, Foil Stamp, Smyth Sewn, Case Bound
+Debossed, Foil Stamp, Smyth Sewn, Case Bound

 Design Direction: Caleb Cain Marcus, Luminosity Lab